 You’ll find more nutrients in a single serving of any real food item than you will in any of its processed counterparts.
 This makes your body incredibly efficient.

 Your body needs nutrients for energy, growth and repair.
 When you give your body these nutrients, your body USES them.

 2. Real food isn’t wasted calories.
 Processed food is.

 Since real food is a nutrient powerhouse, every calorie of real food counts towards something.
 This means that you’ll need less quantity of food to fill the nutritional gaps of the body.

-Although the real food contains more calories per slice, it’s satisfies the body’s need for nutrients with less calories altogether.
+Although, real food contains more calories, it satisfies the body’s need for nutrients with fewer calories altogether.
 There’s no fluff.
 No fake ingredients.
-It’s all real, and you’re body is using it all.
+It’s all real, and your body is using it all.

 By depriving our bodies of fat, we’re forcing the body to find a different source for energy, not providing key nutrients vital to a healthy body (like vitamins A, D, E and K) and basic human processes like growth, immunity and reproduction don’t function at full capacity.

 This is why so many people experience more energy when they switch to a whole foods diet.
 They’re finally giving the body what it needs – healthy fat!